Chrysler Pacifica (minivan): 2021 facelift

 A restyled 2021 Chrysler Pacifica was introduced at the 2020 Chicago Auto Show in Chicago, Illinois.
 The 2021 model year Pacifica featured new exterior styling and is now available with all-wheel-drive (AWD) for gasoline-powered models.
 The Pacifica Hybrid versions use front-wheel-drive.

 Unlike previous AWD Chrysler minivans, the AWD Pacifica retains the Stow 'n' Go seating.
 It is the first Fiat Chrysler Automobiles vehicle to feature the new Android-based Uconnect 5 infotainment system with a standard 10.1-inch high-resolution touchscreen display and wireless Apple CarPlay and Android Auto smartphone integration, as well as Amazon Alexa capabilities, as well as SiriusXM Satellite Radio and high-speed data connectivity.
-USB-C high-speed data and charging ports are standard equipment, and TomTom-based GPS navigation are optional.
+USB-C high-speed data and charging ports are standard equipment, and TomTom-based GPS navigation is optional.
 The "FamCam" rear camera system can display an image of rear passengers in place of a conversation mirror.

 A new Pinnacle trim level adds "Pinnacle" badging on the front doors, unique leather seat trim, quilted leather pillows for the second-row seats, and unique exterior styling cues.